sushmita212/Stock_Volatility_Predictor/README.md

 For both the GARCH and LSTM models we need to perform feature engineering from the raw (open, close, high, low, volume) features.
 <br>
 * For the GARCH model we calculate the log return and the rolling standard deviation (volatility).
 The GARCH model is then built on the historical volatility data.
-* For the LSTM model we engineer price based features -log returns, price change percentage, rolling price based features,
+* For the LSTM model we engineer price-based features, rolling price based features), volume-based features, trading range and technical indicators such as Relative Strength Index (RSI), Bollinger Bands, and Moving Average Convergence Divergence (MACD).